Mott transition and ferrimagnetism in the Hubbard model on the anisotropic kagom\'e lattice

-To study it in detail, we compute the mass enhancement factor $m^{*}/m$ along the $x$ and $y$ directions in $k$ space, where the $x$ direction corresponds to the direction of $t'$ hopping in real space.
-Near the Fermi surface the position of the peak $(\omega, k) = (\omega_F + \delta \omega, k_F + \delta k) $ of $\rho(\omega, k)$ changes according to the relation $|\delta \omega | = k_F/m^{*} \delta k $ and the band mass $m^{*}$ is calculated using this relation.
+To study it in detail, we consider well below the MI transition line where Fermi liquid natures are confirmed from the behavior of the spectral function and compute the mass enhancement factor $m^{*}/m$ along the $x$ and $y$ directions in $k$ space, where the $x$ direction corresponds to the direction of $t'$ hopping in real space.
+Near the Fermi surface the position of the peak $(\omega, k) = (\omega_F + \delta \omega, k_F + \delta k) $ of $\rho(\omega, k)$ changes according to the relation $|\delta \omega | = (k_F/m^{*}) \delta k $ and the band mass $m^{*}$ is calculated using this relation.
 We also compute the ratio of the Fermi momenta in the $x$ and $y$ directions, $r = k_{yF} / k_{xF}$.
 As $t'$ decreases, the noninteracting Fermi surface slightly shrinks in the $x$ direction and slightly evolves in the $y$ direction\cite{imai03}, so $r$ is a measure of the anisotropy including the effect of the electron correlations.
-Even though precise values of these quantities may depend on a lattice geometry, we show in Fig. \ref{fig:mass} $r$ and $m^{*}/m$ in the $x$ and $y$ directions as functions of $U$ for $t' = 1.0$, $0.8$, and $0.6$ in our lattice geometry, to see general features about the effect of the electron correlations on these quantities.
-When $U \simeq 3$, $r$ rapidly grows for $t'=0.6$, indicating that the effective anisotropy is enhanced due to the electron correlations in moderately frustrated region.
-In fact, the value of $r$ at $t'=0.6$ and $U=3.5$ is equal to that of noninteracting band at $t'=0.4$.
-This enhancement of effective anisotropy, reported also in Ref.~8, indicates that the spin fluctuations due to the relaxation of the geometric frustration are also enhanced by the electron correlations.
-Within our analysis, this indication is consistent with the rapid growth of the ferrimagnetic phase above $U_{MI}$, and it is demonstrated by the analysis of the spin correlations in the metallic region.\cite{kawakami10} As is shown in Fig.~\ref{fig:mass}(b)$\sim$(d), the heavy fermion behaviors are observed in all cases.
+Even though precise values of these quantities may depend on the lattice geometry, we show in Fig. \ref{fig:mass} $r$ and $m^{*}/m$ in the $x$ and $y$ directions as functions of $U$ for $t' = 1.0$, $0.8$, and $0.6$ in our lattice geometry, to see general features about the effect of the electron correlations on these quantities.
+The lines are the results obtained using the 12-site cluster and symbols are the results with the 6-site cluster.
+At $t'=0.6$, $r$ rapidly grows around $U \simeq 3$ for the 12-site cluster.
+This tendency is also observed for the 6-site cluster, where $r$ turns to grow around $U \simeq 1.5$.
+The rapid growth of $r$ indicates that the effective anisotropy is enhanced due to the electron correlations in moderately frustrated region.
+In fact, for the 12-site cluster, the value of $r$ at $t'=0.6$ and $U=3.5$ is equal to that of noninteracting band at $t'=0.4$.
+The analysis of the effective anisotropy was also done in Ref.~\onlinecite{kawakami10} by considering the renormalization of the hoping parameters and our results are qualitatively consistent with their analysis.
+This enhancement of effective anisotropy indicates that the spin fluctuations due to the relaxation of the geometric frustration are also enhanced by the electron correlations.
+Within our analysis, this indication is consistent with the rapid growth of the ferrimagnetic phase above $U_{MI}$, and it is demonstrated by the analysis of the spin correlations.\cite{kawakami10} As is shown in Fig.~\ref{fig:mass}(b)$\sim$(d), the heavy fermion behavior is observed in all cases for the 12-site cluster.
+For the 6-site cluster sizable mass enhancements are not observed and the 6-site cluster may not be large enough for subtle analysis related to the spectral function.
 The growth of $r$ affects also $m^{*}/m$ since $k_F$ enters into the calculation of $m^{*}$.
 In general, $m^{*}$ is enhanced in the $y$ direction and suppressed in the $x$ direction since the Fermi surface shrinks in the $x$ direction and evolves in the $y$ direction.
-This appears largely in moderately frustrated region due to the rapid growth of $r$, as is observed in for $U \sim 3.5$ in Fig. \ref{fig:mass}(d).
+This appears largely in moderately frustrated region due to the rapid growth of $r$, as is observed around $U \sim 3.5$ for the 12-site cluster results in Fig. \ref{fig:mass}(d).
 Therefore the anisotropy of the effective masses is enhanced in moderately frustrated region.